 Review Article

-Recent advancement in Plant Biotechnology to mitigate concurrent & emerging challenges in Crop Improvements
+Recent advancement in plant biotechnology to mitigate concurrent and emerging challenges in crop improvements

 ABSTRACT

 Adverse climate change and exploding population is a threat to the sustenance of the mankind on the planet.
 Recent and conventional system of agriculture finds insufficient to feed the burgeoning population.Traditional plant breeding needs integration of smart tools and techniques for speedy crop improvements to be in tandem with the fast growing population rate.
 The integration of plant biotechnology and agriculture has solved the purpose to a great extent and holds much potential to address the challenges for the sustenance of the life.
-The use of recent and advanced tools and techniques of Biotechnology is an alternative way to ameliorate the environment and agricultural system in the light of concurrent challenges.
+The use of recent and advanced tools and techniques of biotechnology is an alternative way to ameliorate the environment and agricultural system in the light of concurrent challenges.
 Therefore, researchers are exploring new advances in plant biotechnology to serve the agriculture in more promising way.
 In this review, article we have tried to incorporate the recent advancement in plant biotechnology and its intervention in agriculture for the improvement of crops with changing technology & future perspective.

-Keywords:
+Keywords: please make sure to mention keywords without fail before publication

 1. INTRODUCTION